pulmonomics-lab/roplspvs/README.md

 Enter desired settings of parameters in file "Ropls_with_permutated_variable_selection_Configure_Get_Started.R" which contains parameters that has to be entered.
 Default settings and advanced parameters may be altered in file Ropls_with_permutated_variable_selection_Configure_Advanced.R.
 When running Ropls_with_permutated_variable_selection_Run.R the data in Configure files are sent to file “Ropls_with_permutated_variable_selection_Models_of_each_comparison.Rmd” which renders one HTML file for each comparison containing score plots, loading plots, permutation pre and post varible selection plots and model statistics.
 When all comparisons have been performed “Ropls_with_permutated_variable_selection_Summary_of_models.Rmd renders a summary HTML-file of all models containing tables of all selected models and all significant models.

 ## Features
-The script generates three different models:
+The script generates four selected models:
 Model 1 uses p(corr) cutoff which is userset either to numeric value or corresponding to userset p[Pearson_pcorr_cutoff] and userset number of orthogonals with default 0.
 Model 2 uses p(corr) cutoff corresponding to userset p[Pearson_pcorr_cutoff] and number of orthogonals resulting in best performing model after variable selection.
 Model 3 uses both p(corr) cutoff and number of orthogonals resulting in best performing model after variable selection.
-Only pcorr cutoff higher that p[Pearson_pcorr_cutoff] is used.
+Only pcorr cutoff higher than p[Pearson_pcorr_cutoff] is used.
 Model 4 uses both p(corr) cutoff and number of orthogonals resulting in best performing model after variable selection while keeping the amount of variables down by only adding variables if a decrease in p(corr) cutoff less than userset Δpcorr cutoff results in an increase in Q2 of more than 1%.

-### Choosing best performing model during selection fo amount of orthogonal variables and p(corr) cutoff
+### Best performing model during selection of amount of orthogonal variables and p(corr) cutoff
 Best performing models are defined as models that after variable selection give high Q2, low difference between R2 and Q2 and also low p[Q2_perm_ post_vs] and low p[R2_perm_ post_vs].
 The weight between low difference and low p[Q2_perm_ post_vs] is given by userset prefered_pR2_and_pQ2_permutated_post_vs with lower prefered_pR2_and_pQ2_permutated_post_vs giving more weight to p[Q2_perm_ post_vs] compared to high Q2 and low difference between R2 and Q2.

 ### Detailed descripting of method for selecting amount of orthogonal variables